isabella232/marketer-experience.en/help/use-case-playbooks/unitary-event.md

         --header "x-api-key: $API_KEY"
         ```

-        Obtain inlet id from the response and use it in place of `PROFILE_INLET_ID`
+        Obtain inletUrl from the response and use it in place of `PROFILE_INLET_ID`

 1. At this step user must have values of `PROFILE_DATASET_ID` and `PROFILE_INLET_ID`; if not, please refer step `3` or `4` respectively.
 1. To ingest customer, user need to replace `CUSTOMER_MOBILE_NUMBER`, `CUSTOMER_FIRST_NAME`, `CUSTOMER_LAST_NAME` and `EMAIL` in below cURLs.